jethrocarr/unifi-video-s3uploader/README.md

     gradle bootRun -x test

 This of course is not recommended, but it can be useful if you need to separate the build task and the testing task (eg as part of a CI/CD workflow).

+# License

+    Detectatron is licensed under the Apache License, Version 2.0 (the "License").
+    See the LICENSE.txt or http://www.apache.org/licenses/LICENSE-2.0

+    Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+    See the License for the specific language governing permissions and limitations under the License.